sasquatch678/A-Painted-World---Remastered/Gameplay/Magic.md

 ### <p align="center"> MYSTICISM
 #### Telekinesis
 Telekinesis spells (not custom spells) have been overhauled into really useful utility spells.
 They can loot chests, open doors, loot dead bodies and pick up items.
 You can only loot dead bodies while crouched, as the remaster has a new feature allowing you to move bodies with telekinesis.
-If you cast telekinesis on an alive npc or creature you will quickly position yourself behind their back which is great for pickpocketing or sneak attacks.
+If you cast telekinesis on a living npc or creature you will quickly position yourself behind their back which is great for pickpocketing or sneak attacks.

 #### Siphon Pain / Absorb Damage
 New Siphon Pain spell similar to spell absorption effects has a chance to absorb physical damage and refill your magicka.